hodgson3d/h3d-toolkit-docs/docs/navigation-tools/index.md

 ## VP Planar Move

 Automatically locks the local axis facing the camera and moves objects along the other two axes.
+Hold G for 0.3 seconds to activate.

 The tool supports multiple selected objects and is designed to be assigned to a hotkey for quick access.